vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflow-api/workflow-api-overview.md

 # Workflow API overview

-Nebula Explorer provides some APIs for using workflow.
+NebulaGraph Explorer provides some APIs for using workflow.

 The supported APIs are as follows: